davidefranzoso/.github/profile/README.md

-This repositories groups and describe my github projects, stored in davide-1536 account.
+This repositories groups and describe some of my github projects, stored in davide-1536 account.

 <table>
     <tr>